CarletonComputerScienceSociety/carletoncomputersciencesociety.github.io/about/team/current/index.md

         <div class="team-hover">
           <div class="desk">
             <h4>Hi There!</h4>
             <p>I’m a 4th year boi in game dev.
 I like game jams, security CTFs, and running things.
-If you have any question, I would love to talk!</p>
+If you have any question, I would love to talk! :deciduous_tree::deciduous_tree::deciduous_tree:</p>
           </div>
         </div>
         <div class="team-title">